Olical/Physics/README.md

  * Implements velocity and friction based on weight
  * Event based so you can hook into the functionality easily
  * Uses [MooTools](http://mootools.net/) for a few methods, events and classes
- * Particles pass on velocity as they hit each other, allowing shockwaves in explosions etc
+ * Particles pass on velocity as they hit each other
+ * Particles lose all velocity on the appropriate axis when they hit a wall

 For documentation please check the source.
 I have included a jsDoc comment block for every method detailing the arguments and return values.